zlou/CS766-final-project/README.md

 ## Multi-view Selection
 However, multi-view disparity estimating method often yields noisy, spurious disparity maps due to occlusions, scene discontinuity, imperfect light balance and other disturbance. <br>
-The following picture is the performance using different number of views to generate disparity map for a specific 3D scene.
+The following picture is the performance using different number of views to generate disparity map for a specific 3D scene. <br>
 As can be seen from the curve, when number of views increases, the performance first get better and reach a min point on the curve.
-When number of views keeps increasing, the performance however, drops a little afterwards.
+When number of views keeps increasing, the performance however, drops a little afterwards. <br>
 This tells us that we only need to select some of the views to reach best performance.
 And this is the problem we are going to solve in this project.
 <img src='/imgs/viewselect.png' position="center" width=500>